-- Self-assessment - Participant's Global Assessment - Photograph of participants' acne taken on an instant picture camera by clinician in standardised lighting, following the appropriate SOP. - Investigator's Global Assessment (IGA).
+- Self-assessment - Participant's Global Assessment - Photograph of participants' acne taken on an instant picture camera by clinician in standardised lighting, following the appropriate SOP - Participants may send photos of their face to site as part of their baseline visit, providing the usual data protection measures of secure storage of the photo (once received) and prompt deletion (once no longer needed) are applied. - Investigator's Global Assessment (IGA).
 Where possible, the IGA is to be performed by the same person at all visits.